rstudio/actions/connect-publish/README.md

 ### `results`

-JSON-serialized array of objects, each containing a `dirName` and `success` key indicating per-directory publish success.
+JSON-serialized array of objects, each containing a `dir`, `url`, and `success` key indicating per-directory publish success.
 In case of an unhandled error, the value will be an empty array.

 ## Example usage